 The exact treatment required for aortic stenosis depends on each child's heart anatomy.
 Trivial and mild aortic stenosis typically require no treatment.
 However, moderate, severe and critical aortic stenosis require treatment.

-Older children will spend one night in the hospital after this procedure and will need to rest the next day, but then can resume normal activity.
+Older children will spend one night in the hospital after this procedure and will need to rest for the next few day, but then can resume normal activity.
 Newborns with critical aortic stenosis will stay in our Tabas Cardiac Intensive Care Unit (CICU) before and after the procedure, and will require some time to recover.

 Surgery to repair or to replace the valve is often necessary in severe cases.
 Depending on the age, gender and particular needs of your child, as well as the valve anatomy, surgeons may attempt to repair the valve, or at least improve its function, with a surgery called a valvuloplasty.

 Another option to treat aortic stenosis includes the use of mechanical (artificial) valves as replacement valves.
-If this is the case, your child may need to stay on blood-thinning medicines for the rest of his life.
+If this is the case, your child may need to stay on blood-thinning medicines for the rest of his or her life.

 Yet another option to treat aortic stenosis is the Ross Procedure.
 In this operation, the aortic valve is replaced with the patient's pulmonary valve.
 The pulmonary valve is then replaced with one from a donated organ.
 This procedure allows the patient's own pulmonary valve (now in the aortic position) to grow with the child.

-Subaortic and supravalvar stenosis do not get better with balloon dilation, and will require surgery if the amount of obstruction is moderate or severe, or, with subaortic stenosis, the aortic valve begins to leak significantly.
+Subaortic and supravalvar stenosis do not get better with balloon dilation, and will require surgery if the amount of obstruction is moderate or severe, or, with subaortic stenosis, if the aortic valve begins to leak significantly.
 Surgery for subaortic stenosis involves cutting out the ridge.
 Surgery for supravalvar aortic stenosis involves enlarging the aorta with a patch.

 Children with aortic stenosis require regular checkups with a pediatric cardiologist.
 Some children must remain on medicine and limit physical activity.